 How do you do all of this?

-Simple … first, set up your site as explained in Part 2.
-Then, get it all configured as shown in Part 3.
-Once all of this is in place, you can then connect all of the dots with plugins.
+Simple … first, set up your WordPress website as explained in Part Two.
+Then, get it all configured as shown in Part Three.
+Once all of this is in place, you can then connect all of the dots using plugins such as the ones discussed below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some plugins that can help to:
+Let’s take a quick look at some plugins that can help:

-- Distribute content automatically via RSS to other websites
+- Post content via RSS feeds to other online properties

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account (which you would have set up in Part 3.) …
+After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account you set up in Part Three …

 Next, activate the Publicize feature …

-Configure this section to automatically share your posts on Facebook, Tumblr, Twitter, LinkedIn, Google+, and more …
+Configure this section to automatically share your posts on Twitter, Tumblr, Facebook, LinkedIn, Google+, and more …

 After configuring all of the plugin and account settings, your content is ready for distribution.